Okanjo/okanjo-docs/docs/Store Addresses.md

 **400 Bad Request**
 :   `Invalid address.` Occurs when the given address_id is not a valid address.
 **403 Forbidden**
-:   `Access denied.` Occurs when the given user does not match the currently logged-in user.
+:   `Access denied.` Occurs when the given store does not match the currently logged-in store.
 **404 Not Found**
 :   `Address not found.` Occurs when the given address_id was not found.
 **500 Internal Server Error**